Value Stream Mapping at E-Quality Italia Case Study

 The next step was using the service value chain to help define our value streams.
 We followed the ITIL 4 suggestion to describe value streams from the customer’s point of view (outside-in, not inside-out).

 Every value stream step was defined in a collaborative way.
-Figure 3.1 shows a simple representation of a value stream mapped to the service value chain.

 |1||Customer has a need|